Knowledge is a powerful thing…

 Educating Girls Matters…A Lot:

-A study using data from 219 countries from 1970 to 2009 found that, for every one additional year of education for women of reproductive age, child mortality decreased by 9.5 per cent.
+A study using data from 219 countries from 1970 to 2009 found that, for every 1 additional year of education for women of reproductive age, child mortality decreased by 9.5 per cent.
 And increased educational attainment accounts for about 50 per cent of the economic growth.
 When more women work, economies grow—and faster too.
 It is calculated that women could increase their income globally by up to 76 per cent if the employment participation gap were closed.
 Evidence shows that increasing the share of household income controlled by women changes spending in ways that benefit children.
 These women have fewer children, they have healthier children and better educated children.
 It is a virtuous cycle.

 Is the 21st century the Century of Women?